 Our ADSs were approved to list on the Nasdaq and began trading on March 22, 2021.
-However, prior to March 22, 2021, while our ordinary shares had been traded on AIM since February 2014, no public market has previously existed for our ADSs or ordinary shares in the United States.
-We have undertaken the Merger because we believed that the Merger would provide us and our shareholders, with a number of advantages, including providing our shareholders with securities that we expected would enjoy greater market liquidity than the securities these shareholders currently hold.
-However, the Merger might not accomplish these objectives.
-We cannot predict whether a liquid market for 4D Pharma ADSs and existing ordinary shares will be maintained.
+However, prior to March 22, 2021, while our ordinary shares have been traded on AIM since February 2014, no public market has previously existed for our ADSs or ordinary shares in the United States.
+We have undertaken the Merger because we believe that the Merger will provide us and our shareholders, with a number of advantages, including providing our shareholders with securities that we expect will enjoy greater market liquidity than the securities these shareholders currently hold.
+However, the Merger may not accomplish these objectives.
+We cannot predict whether a liquid market for 4D Pharma ADSs and existing 4D Pharma Shares will be maintained.